Originally published Oct 11, 2018, updated October 27, 2022.

-It’s just about as simple as it sounds: when people – especially older adults – are regularly given the opportunity to play with an animal, it is shown to have health benefits across an incredibly wide spectrum.
+It’s just about as simple as it sounds: research shows that when people – especially older adults – regular play or interact with an animal, they experience health benefits across an incredibly wide spectrum.

 - Pets can increase mobility from activities such as brushing and petting.

 - Provide an incentive to exercise if they need a walk or want to play fetch.